WOOSTER—Have you ever attended a virtual wedding? If not, you may soon receive an invitation as part of the “new normal” world that we now live in.

 Nine campus venues, all part of Ohio State’s College of Food, Agricultural, and Environmental Sciences (CFAES), are available throughout the year for a variety of Ohio events and meetings.

-All virtual options will be available after the pandemic is over as well.
-So, as wedding season fast approaches, let the Zoom weddings begin.
+All options will be available after the pandemic is over as well.
+So, as wedding season fast approaches, let the virtual weddings begin.